manjeetsharma0796/Lango/README.md

 - Full control over your personal data and interactions.

 ### 🔹 **Blockchain Security & Tokenized Rewards**
-- Built on **U2U**, ensuring tamper-proof and transparent interactions.
+- Built on **Flow Testnet network**, ensuring tamper-proof and transparent interactions.
 - Earn **Langedu tokens** for progress and engagement, supporting a **DeFi-driven learning ecosystem**.
 - Trade or utilize tokens within the platform for premium learning resources.